thealiqaf/NestJS-Permission-Manager/README.md

 - Push to the branch (`git push origin feature/your-feature`).
 - Open a pull request.

-Ensure your code follows the existing style and includes tests.
+Ensure your code adheres to the existing style, includes tests, and passes linting (`npm run lint`) and formatting (`npm run format`) checks.

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.